ntuple-synctree/synctree/README.md

 <br>

 > Note.
 <br>The --role-name above can be seen in the CloudFormation stack, click on the part starting with eksctl below.
+When executing the above command, it is automatically extracted and executed, so please refer to this part only.
 ![cloudformation_eksctl1](https://user-images.githubusercontent.com/103020388/163307745-a1e6c0a2-a083-44e2-936f-28e48bf8eb3d.png)
 <br>Use the Physical ID in the Resources tab
 ![cloudformation_eksctl2](https://user-images.githubusercontent.com/103020388/163296374-426a0bdd-6a79-44be-b95c-d2c0b738dbe6.png)